How To Create A To Do List In WordPress

 Delete To-Do Item Capability

-Here you can permit the chosen capability to delete individual to-do items.
+This option allows the selected capability to delete individual items.

 Delete All To-Do Items Capability

-This option allows the chosen capability to purge all the completed items.
+This allows the chosen capability to purge all the completed items.

 Add Categories Capability